You are here

 This former industrial city has reinvented itself in recent years, transforming into a family-friendly town with a focus on education.
 Pittsburgh is home to top-tier institutions like Carnegie Mellon University and University of Pittsburgh, helping to set the stage for a citywide focus on education.
 The school district ranked highly on per-pupil expenditures, and the city boasts an impressive number of National Association for the Education of Young People-accredited daycare centers per capita.

 - Courtesy of Jeff Dean / Wikipedia (CC Licensed)

 7. Madison, Wisconsin

 When a city is nestled close to an educational powerhouse like the University of Wisconsin, the emphasis on learning defines the city.
-Madison's school district found its way on to our list for its high graduation rate and is in the top 10 percent for math and reading proficiency as measured by the National Assessment of Educational Progress.
-The school district also recently announced an exciting plan to buy iPads for use in the majority of schools, thanks to a state fund.
+Madison's school district found its way on to our list for its high graduation rate and it's in the top for math and reading proficiency as measured by the National Assessment of Educational Progress.

 - Courtesy of Mawhamba / Wikipedia (CC Licensed)